 Often referred to as a sea cow, the manatee is a large marine mammal with flippers and a flat tail and a big head shaped like an egg.

 They are the world’s cheekiest and gentlest mermaid.
 The endangered Florida manatee is a subspecies of the West Indian manatee.

 Best Time To Swim With Manatees

-Manatees in Florida are found in Kings Bay, an embayment near Crystal River, and a number of other places year-round but the best time to swim with manatees in Florida is between mid-November and late-March when their numbers swell to around 800.
+Manatees in Florida are found in Kings Bay, which is an embayment near Crystal River and one of the natural landmarks in Florida, and a number of other places year-round but the best time to swim with manatees in Florida is between mid-November and late-March when their numbers swell to around 800.

 If you visit during the off peak season, say in July, you’re still likely to see some manatees in Crystal River as it is manatee heaven.

 The manatees migrate to Crystal River in winter as the region’s hot springs are warmer than the water in the Gulf of Mexico.